ocean-mapping-group/ocean-mapping-group.github.io/omg/deHump.md

         *   **Apply `depscale`:**
             *   Subtracts `beams[i].observedDepth * dep_shift[i]` from `beams[i].observedDepth`.
 5.  **In-Place Update:** The modified `beams` (with corrected depths and/or across-track values) are written back to the merged file (or USL-HDCS file) for the current profile.

+## Output Files
+The input merged files are modified in-place.

+## Dependencies
+*   `OMG_HDCS_jversion.h`: For OMG-HDCS data structures.
+*   `support.h`: For general utility functions and error handling.

+## Notes
+This tool provides empirical corrections for specific sonar artifacts observed in older datasets.
+The corrections are heuristic and may need careful application.
+The tool modifies merged files in place, so backups are recommended.
+It handles both OMG-HDCS and legacy USL-HDCS file formats.